 Beaches in the South West

-The South West is one of the first places people turn to for a staycation brimming with beach experiences.
+The South West is one of the first places people turn to for a holiday brimming with beach experiences.
 It’s easy to see why, with the coastline in this part of the country unrivalled in beauty.

-Each South West county brings its own amazing set of beaches into the conversation.
-From the wealth and wonder of Dorset’s south coast all the way down to some of the country’s most untouched shores in Cornwall, this list of beaches welcome visitors with open arms all year round.
+The South West is perfect for a bit of staycation sun.
+Being home to the English Riviera (and a few palm trees too), it’s not surprising that the area is the hottest in the UK.
+In the summer, temperatures reach an average of around 21°C. Each South West county brings its own amazing set of sandy beaches into the conversation.
+From the wealth and wonder of Dorset’s south coast all the way down to some of the country’s most untouched shores in Cornwall.
 Uninterrupted Atlantic waves crash against the region’s shores, generating a water quality that rises above the rest of the country.
-Here is our guide to the beach in the South West.

 Looking for the cream of the crop?
 Check out our list of the best beaches in the South West.

 Want to give your hiking boots a workout?
 Then check out the South West Coast Path.
 It’s England's longest waymarked footpath, running all the way from Poole Harbour in Dorset, along the beaches of Devon and Cornwall, all the way to Minehead in Somerset.
 It’s a whopping 630 miles long and was voted Britain's Best Walking route twice in a row by readers of The Ramblers' Walk magazine.
 Don’t worry, you don’t have to hike the whole 630 miles, just dip in and out when you want.
 It’s the best way to enjoy the rugged natural beauty of the South West’s coastal area.